|

 Bluefin

-The bluefin variety is the most popular type of tuna.
-It has a more fat content and is a lot meatier than the other varieties.
-As for the taste, this has a fresh and salty taste with bright red flesh.
+Bluefin is the most popular type of tuna.
+It has a higher fat content and is a lot meatier than the other varieties.
+As for the taste, it has a fresh and salty taste with bright red flesh.

 Albacore